Lightly sweet, low-fat gluten free morning glory muffins are packed with goodness like shredded carrots, apple, and coconut. For a good GF morning!

 1 cup (110 g) peeled, cored & shredded apple (any variety)

-1/4 cup (25 g) whole old-fashioned oats tossed with 1 tablespoon melted unsalted butter, for sprinkling on top (optional)
+1/4 cup (25 g) whole certified gluten free old fashioned rolled oats, for sprinkling on top (optional)

 Preheat your oven to 325°F. Grease or line the wells of a standard 12-cup muffin tin, and set it aside.

 In a large bowl, place the flour, xanthan gum, oat flour, baking soda, baking powder, salt and cinnamon, and whisk to combine well.
-Add the brown sugar, and whisk again, working out any lumps in the brown sugar.
-In a separate small bowl, place the oil, sour cream, eggs and vanilla, and mix to combine well.
-Create a well in the center of the large bowl of dry ingredients, and add the well-mixed wet ingredients.
-Mix to combine.
-Add the carrots and apple, and mix to combine.
-Add the raisins (or blueberries) and coconut, and mix gently to combine.
-The muffin batter will be thick.
+Add the brown sugar, and mix, breaking up any lumps in the brown sugar.
+Add the shredded carrots, shredded apple, dried fruit, and coconut chips, and mix to combine.
+In a separate small bowl, place the oil, eggs, vanilla, and sour cream, whisk to combine well.
+Create a well in the center of the large bowl of dry ingredients, add the wet ingredients, and mix to combine.
+The muffin batter will be thick but soft.

-Fill the prepared wells of the muffin tin ¾ of the way full with the muffin batter, and smooth out the batter in each well with wet fingers.
-Sprinkle the top of each muffin with the (optional) whole oats tossed in melted butter.
+Fill the prepared wells of the muffin tin completely full with the muffin batter, then shake the pan back and forth to distribute the batter evenly in each well.
+Sprinkle the top of each muffin with the (optional) whole oats.
 Place the muffin tin in the center of the preheated oven and bake, rotating once, until the muffins are lightly golden brown and a toothpick inserted into the center comes out clean (about 22 minutes).
 Remove the tin from the oven and allow the muffins to cool in the tin for at least 5 minutes before transferring to a wire rack to cool completely.
 Repeat with the remaining batter.

 Store muffins in an airtight container at room temperature for 2 days.
 Freeze any leftover muffins tightly wrapped in a freezer-safe container for up to 2 months.